Updated on: November 12, 2024

 The best free VPNs for Mac protect your security with essential features like 256-bit AES encryption, a kill switch, and a strict no-logs policy.
 Some even go beyond the industry standard by offering advanced security features like full leak protection, RAM-only servers, perfect forward secrecy, and full-disk encryption to provide better security and privacy.

 On the other hand, free VPNs often lack the premium features provided by paid VPNs.
 They typically have limited server networks, impose data usage restrictions, and support fewer simultaneous connections.
 Additionally, free VPNs may throttle your internet speeds and may not offer adequate support for streaming and peer-to-peer (P2P) activities.
+Sometimes, they don’t even offer a Mac app at all, or the app has issues like frequent crashes and limited features.

-Here are some examples of the drawbacks of free VPNs: hide.me allows torrenting and boasts decent speeds with ad-free unlimited data, but it restricts you to servers in only 5+ countries, restricts your speeds, and limits you to a single connection.
-Meanwhile, Hotspot Shield’s free plans both offer unlimited data (supported by ads), but you only get 3 countries to choose from, compared to hide.me’s 5 locations.
+Here are some examples of the drawbacks of free VPNs: hide.me boasts decent speeds with ad-free unlimited data, but it restricts you to servers in only 5+ countries, restricts your speeds, and limits you to a single connection.
+Meanwhile, Hotspot Shield’s free plans both offer unlimited data (supported by ads), but you only get 3 countries to choose from, compared to hide.me’s 5+ locations.
 And while Proton VPN’s free plan also offers unlimited connections, it doesn’t let you choose which server location to connect to.

 While there are some good free VPNs, they aren’t great.
 Paid VPNs are the better option.